 The AeroSpace Frontiers newsletter highlights the accomplishments and activities of NASA’s Glenn Research Center in Cleveland.
-Published with Glenn’s staff, partners, and collaborators in mind, each monthly issue features news about how Glenn revolutionizes air travel, advances space exploration, and improves life on Earth.
+Published with Glenn’s staff, partners, and collaborators in mind, each monthly issue features news about how Glenn transforms aviation, revolutionizes space exploration, and inspires new discoveries for the benefit of all.

 From Center Director Dr. James Kenyon